hnarayanan/mechnicsacademy-design-docs/design.rst

 Market tools potentially useful to the community (SG 5)
 -------------------------------------------------------

-.. note:: The following ideas need more careful consideration in the
+..
+The following ideas need more careful consideration in the future.
-          future.
 For now, we do not worry about them.

+.. cssclass:: muted

 "In-person" proctored examinations (SG 4)
 -----------------------------------------

 #.
 As part of a university course with ID verification
 #.
 "Serious," large projects submitted for personal evaluation

+.. cssclass:: muted

 Connect strong students who opt-in with interested employers (SG 5)
 -------------------------------------------------------------------